-Adding Leanpub As A Collaborator on Your Book’s GitHub Repository
+Adding Leanpub As A Collaborator on Your Book’s Bitbucket Repository

-Go back to the GitHub page for your book’s GitHub repository:
+Go back to the Bitbucket page for your book’s Bitbucket repository:

-Type “leanpub” in the search box, and elect the “Leanpub” option:
+Type “leanpub” in the box and select the “leanpub” option that will appear:

-You will see that Leanpub has been invited to the repository:
+You will see that Leanpub has been added to the repository:

-Next, you need to add some content to your GitHub repository.
-(Leanpub does not write to your GitHub repository.)
+Next, you need to add some content to your Bitbucket repository.
+(Leanpub does not write to your Bitbucket repository.)

 Next, click here to download the zip file with default content.
 This will download the default content to your computer.